treygithub/CSS-Grid-/cssGridReposiveWebSite/README.txt

-Designed a responsive website for fun using css grid and responsive design techneques
+Designed a responsive website for fun using css grid.